iamlamb1988/Arcade/README.md

 The Concrete Shoe class has a small test script in the next to test built in Java Shuffle.

+## Problems

+Stack Overflow occurs upon ShoeTest Button click upon program start.
+This may be a recursive issue.
+Should there be a list of "Possible" JPanels within the Desktop App class for faster reference?
+Need to have a clear drawn vision of the Panel Swapping mechanism.

 ## Next Master Push Goals
 - [ ] Test GUI with Buttons Draw Card, Discard Card, Shuffle, Reset.
   - [ ] Build animation library